ComposableFi/composable/rfcs/0013-deprecate-currency-factory.md

 ### Simplify & Move the Asset ID Reservation System

-One way to remove the neeed for pallet-currency-factory is to move its functionality to pallet-asset-registry.
+One way to remove the need for pallet-currency-factory is to move its functionality to pallet-asset-registry.
 If we also simplify the asset ID reservation system, this will be a minimal change.

-Instead of reserving assset IDs via our current range system, we could simply have a nonce for reserving new asset IDs while ensuring a lack of collisions.
+Instead of reserving asset IDs via our current range system, we could simply have a nonce for reserving new asset IDs while ensuring a lack of collisions.
-This nonce can start at an arbritary but high number so that our hard-coded asset IDs are still safe (i.e `u32::MAX`).
-This would reduce the complexity of our current reservation system while still avoiding collisons.
+This nonce can start at an arbitrary but high number so that our hard-coded asset IDs are still safe (i.e `u32::MAX`).
+This would reduce the complexity of our current reservation system while still avoiding collision.

 ### Use an Externally Maintained Asset ID Reservation System